jgiang/asia/_posts/2015-12-27-hong-kong-final-thoughts.md

 Having been to night markets in Taiwan, I was really bored at the ones in Hong Kong.
 The food-to-junk ratio was totally off!
 Other than seeing all the sights for the first time and exploring the neighborhood, the food wasn't amazing enough to justify a trip back to Hong Kong.
 It was just too crowded and noisy for my liking.
-Some interesting parts of Hong Kong are detailed
+Some interesting parts of Hong Kong:
-below:

 According to my brother, there are lots of cool cars that we don't get in the US.
 I definitely saw lots of cute hatchbacks.